beckyfisher/FSSgam/README.md

 The use of the function is demonstrated via case studies that highlight how appropriate model sets can be easily constructed, and the broader utility of the approach for exploratory ecology.

+### Argument and outputs
+See Table S1 and Table S2 for argument details and an explanation of outputs returned by the function.

 ### known issues
 This function assumes you know what you are doing.
 Non-gaussian mixed model